Why are Samoan Tattoos Important?

-The meaning of the Samoan flower is common for Polynesian women to use as a decoration for their hands, limbs, or anywhere on their body.
+The meaning of the Samoan flower tattoo is common for Polynesian women to use as a decoration for their hands, limbs, or anywhere on their bodies.

 A flower tattoo shows their femininity and decorates their body in a way that is pleasing and makes them more powerfully connected to their culture.

 - Samoan Sun Tattoo